auracmd/.github/profile/README.md

 This communication allows auracmd to handle edge cases and adapt its strategy, ensuring a successful outcome for multi-step tasks.

 ### Architecture overview

+>[!IMPORTANT]
+>We will start by making each service a library.
+We are not sure if it's a good idea to go as far as making each one a microservice.
+I doubt there will be a significant performance hit since this is a very simple app, but if the overhead turns out to be too much, it will be easier to transition from libraries to microservices using RPC later on.
+>
+>Doing it this way is meant to simplify the development process, as each component will be a separate library instead of being tightly coupled as part of the main app.
+This allows for better modularity and easier maintenance, since individual components can evolve independently without disrupting the overall system.

 ##### auracmd is powered by three collaborating microservices:

 ![topology](https://github.com/auracmd/.github/blob/main/profile/AI-Agent-Orch%20(1).png)